JamBrain/DairyBox/readme.md

 Things you can run from your shell.
 * **info.sh** - Get information about the VM. php.ini location, IP addresses, etc.
 * **log.sh** - Get the Apache+PHP Log (use PHP function "error_log" to send errors here).

 ### Remote Utilities
 Things you can run after doing a `vagrant ssh` to connect to the server.
 * **php-ini.sh** - returns the location of php.ini (often used with back-ticks when you need

-## Web Utilities
+### Web Utilities
-These are some extras pre-installed on DairyBox.
+These are some extras pre-installed on DairyBox you can access with your browser.
 Helpful for debugging.
 * http://192.168.48.48/utils/ (`www/public/utils`)
 * **apcu.php** - Manage APCu state (fast RAM cache) - login: **root**  password: **root**
 * **ocp.php** - Manage Opcache state (PHP Opcache)